Non-invasive electromyographic speech neuroprosthesis: a geometric perspective: Results

+We use a timestep $\tau$ of 20 ms, implemented as a sliding window with 50 ms of overlapping context and a 20 ms step size, to compute $\mathcal{E}(\tau)$ and $\sigma(\tau)$, both of which are SPD matrices of size $31 \times 31$.
+The matrices $\sigma(\tau)$ are then input to a GRU for EMG-to-phoneme sequence translation.
+The dataset is split into training, validation, and test sets consisting of 8000, 1000, and 1970 sentences, respectively.
+Sentences in the test set are not present in the training and validation sets.
+The model depicted in figure \ref{fig:Illustration} is trained using 3 GRU layers for 100 epochs, and the weights corresponding to the lowest validation loss are selected.

+In table~\ref{tab:largeVocab}, we report phoneme error rate (PER) and word error rate (WER), computed as the normalized Levenshtein distance between the reference and predicted sequences at the phoneme and word levels, respectively.
+To compute WER, we convert predicted phoneme sequences into word sequences using weighted finite-state transducer (WFST) decoding.
+We use transcripts from LibriSpeech-100 \citep{7178964} (approximately 38000 sentences and 35000 unique words) to build the lexicon and language model.
+Following \citet{35080}\footnote{We use the WFST decoding implementation provided by \textsc{icefall} \(\left(\raisebox{-0.2ex}{ } \href{https://github.com/k2-fsa/icefall}{\texttt{ github.com/k2-fsa/icefall}}\right).\)}, we compose the CTC topology FST {\em H}, lexicon FST {\em L}, and an {\em n}-gram language model FST {\em G} into a single decoding graph, $\text{\em HLG} = \text{\em H} \circ \text{\em L} \circ \text{\em G}$.
+Specifically, {\em H} encodes the allowable label sequences under the CTC criterion, {\em L} maps phoneme sequences to word sequences, and {\em G} is constructed from a 4-gram language model trained with KenLM \citep{heafield-2011-kenlm}.
+At inference time, we perform beam search over {\em HLG} with a beam width of 50 to obtain the best-scoring word sequence.

-Unlike matrices $\sigma(\tau)$, which inherently encode articulatory structure and enable a vanilla GRU to learn meaningful temporal dependencies, raw spectrograms lack such structure.
-Using spectrograms as GRU inputs caused the model to collapse to a few phoneme sequences regardless of the input, making phoneme-to-word decoding infeasible and resulting in a WER of 1 (table~\ref{tab:largeVocab}).
-To ensure a fair comparison, we matched the temporal resolution of the spectrograms to that of the SPD features (50 ms window and 20 ms hop).
-We computed an STFT with $n_\text{FFT}=256$ (129 linear-frequency bins) and then average-pooled the frequency axis down to 31 bins per channel.
-This produced per-frame tensors of shape $(31\ \text{channels}) \times (31\ \text{frequency bins})$, paralleling the $31 \times 31$ shape of $\sigma(\tau)$.
-Spectrogram inputs did not support robust temporal modeling, whereas $\sigma(\tau)$ enabled the vanilla GRU to learn stable and discriminative dynamics (table \ref{tab:largeVocab}).
+For comparison with prior work, we derive EMG spectrograms, in which we match the temporal resolution to that of the SPD features (50 {ms} window and 20 {ms} hop).
+We compute STFT (short-time Fourier transform) with $\text{\em n}_\text{FFT}$ = 256 (129 linear-frequency bins) and then average-pool the frequency axis down to 31 bins per channel.
+This produces per-frame tensors of shape 31 channels $\times$ 31 frequency bins, paralleling the 31 $\times$ 31 shape of $\sigma(\tau)$.